-Sonos has spent the last few years on test chambers and labs, trying to invent the ultimate wireless home audio system that can out-compete its top rival Amazon Echo Dot.
+Sonos has spent the last few years on test chambers and labs, trying to invent the ultimate wireless home audio system that can out-compete its top rivals like Bose, Samsung, Philips and Yamaha.

 Unlike we expected before, it’s not a voice-controlled speaker or an alternative to Amazon’s Echo Dot.
-The Sonos Playbase is basically a giant speaker that you place underneath your HD tv.
-It provides an excellent audio quality whether you’re watching the TV, watching a movie or streaming music to other Sonos wireless speakers like Play base 1, 3 or 5.
+The new device is basically a giant speaker that you place underneath your HD tv.
+It provides an excellent audio quality whether you’re watching the TV, watching a movie or streaming music to other Sonos wireless speakers including Play:1, Play:3 or Play:5.

 First of all, It has a price tag of 700 dollars many people may have a hard time spending that much money on a device that goes below your HD TV.

-Playbas has only 3 plugs on the rear side which are, optical audio, ethernet, and power.
-Inside the Playbas’ 10 amplified speakers, there are six midranges, three tweeters, and one woofer.
+Playbase has only 3 plugs on the rear side which are, optical audio, ethernet, and power.
+Inside the Playbase, there are 10 amplified speakers, six midranges, three tweeters, and one woofer.
 All are designed by Sonos engineers unique for the Playbase.

 Sonos spent years on making sure that sound quality is great regardless of the music type you listen to or movie you watch.
 Sonos provides that by building a device that’s flexible as much as possible.
 Their unique technology combines wide sound and center channel together which in the end, allows users to stream music and build a home theater system by using a single, all-in-one device.

 Should I upgrade my Sonos Playbar to Playbase?